chrismswann/approvals_test/README.md

 # The Approval
 The approval should not have it's own controllers or views, it is just a mechanism which the affected model instance invokes to have itself approved

+I want to call Post.approved to get all the approved posts.